-Get bananas in a bread and they're like that person in the room that has to be the center of attention.
-You know the type I'm talking about? it's ALWAYS all about them.
+Ever feel like bananas are the narcissists of the fruit world?
+Get bananas in a bread, and they're like that person in the room that has to be the center of attention.
+You know the type I'm talking about?
+It's ALWAYS all about them.
 That's bananas - their flavor completely takes over everything!
-Bananas are really the narcissists of the fruit world, if you think about it.
+While I enjoy a classic loaf, sometimes I want a banana bread that doesn't only taste like bananas.
+That's where this Healthy Tropical Banana Bread comes in.

 Jump to: